5 Survival Tips For Business Owners During A Recession

 2. Keep track of what your customers want

 How well do you really know your customers?
-No matter what you sell, everybody cannot be your customer.
+No matter what you sell, not everybody can be your customer.
 And the sooner you clearly define and discover your ideal and target customers, the better for your business.

 If you know your customers, you will learn how they think and behave.
-And if you know how they think and behave, you can adapt your products, services, prices, and offers to suit their budget during hard economic times.
+And if you know how they think and behave, you can adapt your products, services, prices, and offers to suit their budget during a hard recession.

 The truth is, if done properly, the information obtained through this process can translate into increased profitability for you and your business.

-3. Find ways to retain your customers and get them to refer others
+3. Find ways to retain your existing customers

-One of the major problems a lot of businesses face is customer retention.
+A major problem a lot of businesses face is customer retention.
 That is, they spend time, energy, and money on attracting customers only to lose them to the competition after the first or second transaction.

 One of the best ways to increase your marketing efforts is by starting from within.
 Before you start spending any money on glitzy marketing, start by using the bird you have in hand to get the ones in the bush.
 J